Pancosmic Relativity and Nature's Hierarchies: ... Gloria Mundi!

 For comparison, we also include a depiction of the multiverse of eternal inflation from \cite{Linde:2015edk}.
 The pictorial depictions, however cartoonish, invite the analogy between the membrane walls in the left panel and the wormholes connecting various `baby' universes in the right panel.

-The main bonus of our approach may be the simplicity of the descriptions of the transitions, since we `separate' the membranes and the spacetimes they link from the quandaries of full blown quantum gravity.
+The main bonus of our approach is the simplicity of describing the transitions, since we `separate' the membranes and the spacetimes they link from the quandaries of full blown quantum gravity.
 In fact we may take an attitude that whatever quantum gravity might be, it still needs to obey decoupling to reproduce the classical limit.
 In this case we could be agnostic about it and consider the bubbles of spacetime bounded by membranes as at least a reasonable toy model of the deeper theory -- be it a theory of spacetime foam \cite{Wheeler:1955zz,Hawking:1978pog}, wormholes \cite{Banks:1984cw,Coleman:1988tj,Giddings:1988wv,Fischler:1988ia,Fischler:1989ka,Polchinski:1989ae} or whatever else.

 But at least at this level of calculations, we don't have to contend with the problems the deeper formulations entail.
 We have our semiclassical vacua, they are described by the solutions of field equations, which are well within their domain of validity, and they are interpreted as a leading order description of quantum transitions in the spacetime.
-So we can compare them and count them (at least, symbolically).
+So we can compare them and count them (at least, schematically).